openstack-archive/senlin/doc/source/getting_started/policy_types.rst

 format.
 You can choose to show the spec schema in JSON format by specifying the the :option:`-F json` option as shown below::

-  $ senlin policy-type-schema -F json DeletionPolicy
+  $ senlin policy-type-schema -F json senlin.policy.deletion

 For information on how to manage the relationship between a policy and a cluster, please refer to :ref:`guide-bindings`.